vapor-forensics/vapor/README.md

 ## Running Celery

-Celery can be used to run background tasks.
+Celery is used to run background tasks and pull large amounts of data while your working with Scope.
 If you use Docker it will start automatically.

-You can run it using:
+If you're not using Docker, you can run it using:

 ```bash
 celery -A scope worker -l INFO --pool=solo